Journal / Research Impact

 Frequently used bibliometrics include h-index, Journal Impact Factor, SCImago Journal Rank (SJR), Source Normalized Impact per Paper, and more.

-Despite these criticisms, bibliometrics and other measures of impact are widely used in academia.
+Despite criticisms (See 'Criticisms Against Bibliometrics), bibliometrics and other measures of impact are widely used in academia.
 Although scholars and authors should be aware of these issues, they should also consider blbliometrics to identify publications of interest for the following reasons:

 Altmetrics largely emerged as a complement and alternative to typical bibliometric indicators.
 Instead of statistically analyzing citation counts and associations between publications, altmetrics measure captures, mentions, and other types of interactions on the web to demonstrate interest in various works.
 See the Altmetrics LibGuide for more information and how to determine altmetrics.